The Third Alarm (1922 film): New York premiere

 According to Variety, ticket prices for the Astor performances ranged from $1.00 for matinee and $1.50 for evenings (Normal prices for the Astor).
 The magazine also observed the four-week run was generally a success.
 The first week generated $7,800, "including a tie-up with the fire department for the pension fund."
 For the third week, Variety stated - "Not pulling, but being run for the advertising that it gets."
-The last week, the magazine stated, "Forth, and final week, the picture just got by, doing something less than the general expense of the house and advertising. little under $5,000.
+The last week, the magazine stated, "Forth, and final week, the picture just got by, doing something less than the general expense of the house and advertising, little under $5,000.
 F.B.O. presented a more nuanced view of the New York run touting the run as a resounding success.

 Grauman Los Angeles

 On Monday, January 29, 1923, a Los Angeles Fire Department engine clanged up and down the thoroughfares, finally stopping at Sid Grauman Million Dollar Theater on Broadway.
 The theater had a capacity of 2,345 seats.
 The people following the engine soon discovered the advertising ploy was directing people to watch the movie house's latest feature – The Third Alarm.
 Sid Grauman had rented the blockbuster film for two weeks.
-The fire engine stunt would be used effectively across the country to advertise the film, always with the local fire department's full cooperation.
+The fire engine stunt would be used effectively nationwide to advertise the movie, always with the local fire department's full cooperation.
 The promotional photograph on the right shows Emory Johnson supporting his film showing at the Sid Grauman Million Dollar Theater in Los Angeles.

 The film then continued to be shown in theaters across the country.
 Of the hundreds of moviehouse reviews published in the film magazines of the time, one can hardly find a negative review.